MetPX/sarracenia/doc/sr_report2clusters.8.rst

 .. note::
    FIXME: think the config file scheme has changed is this right?
 PS.
-   FIXME: log_routing.conf entry? what's that? no documentation. accepts broker as argument... hmm..
+   FIXME: report_routing.conf entry? what's that? no documentation. accepts broker as argument... hmm..
    P.S. not sure I understand any of this...